 To find out more about California WaterFix, we encourage you to attend MWD’s third public workshop on the project, set for Monday, August 14.
 The meeting will focus on the project’s cost and approaches to associated financial challenges.
 Further details about the workshop can be found here.

 Nearly two-thirds (64 percent) of California voters support California WaterFix, according to a recent public opinion survey commissioned by SCWC.
 Fairbanks, Maslin, Maullin, Metz & Associates (FM3), a third-party public opinion research firm, found majority support for the California WaterFix project among nearly every demographic and geographic subgroup after hearing an objective description of the project.
 In particular, majorities exist across each county, gender and age groupings, ethnicity/race, educational attainment, household income, home ownership and support for environmental causes.

 “There is strong support for California WaterFix as a smart, modern solution to help secure a high-quality supply of water that supports our quality of life here in Southern California.
-It is now time for our decision-makers and stakeholders to listen to their constituents, pick up the torch and take the necessary steps to help advance construction of this vital project,” said Charles Wilson, executive director for Southern California Water Committee.
+It is now time for our decision-makers and stakeholders to listen to their constituents, pick up the torch and take the necessary steps to help advance construction of this vital project,” said Charles Wilson, executive director for Southern California Water Coalition.

 Read more about the survey's key findings here.

 SCWC hosted its third quarterly meeting of 2017 on July 28 at Central Basin Municipal Water District in Commerce, CA. The highlight of the luncheon took place on stage with an engaging and informative discussion of the deep need for California WaterFix with key California water leaders and current General Managers Jeffrey Kightlinger of Metropolitan Water District, Paul A. Cook of Irvine Ranch Water District and Paul D. Jones II of Eastern Municipal Water District.